-The downturn LGD is derived by including an element which take a historically conservative point to reflect the expected sale receipts in a downturn environment; a discounting overlay and a cost of collections component.
+The downturn LGD is derived by including an element which takes a historically conservative point to reflect the expected sale receipts in a downturn environment; a discounting overlay and a cost of collections component.

-Quarterly IRB monitoring shows that the estimates are conservative across all segments and products.
-This is driven by a high proportion of accounts that cure from default which hadn't been considered at the point of development.
+Article 452 (f) CRR cont Quarterly IRB monitoring shows that the estimates are conservative across all segments and products.
+This is driven by a high proportion of accounts that cure from default which was not anticipated.